 The scope of the Library’s holdings is nationwide in many respects.
 While Maryland and Prince George’s County are the primary concentration, there is also heavy emphasis on other Eastern states, migration routes and specific topical interests.

-While the Library is open to the public, only Society members may borrow books, periodicals and video and audio cassettes.
+While the Library is open to the public, only Society members may borrow books and periodicals.
 Members may borrow 8 books and unlimited periodical issues for one month at a time.
 Regardless of a member’s residence, they can access the library and perform their research in the comfort of home.

 The library may be accessed in person, by mail, e-mail, or telephone.
 Request the item(s) of interest by title, author and call number.
 If by mail, the order is processed and sent by USPS at Media Mail rate.
 A form listing the titles sent and a return mailing label are enclosed with the books.
 If care is used in opening the package, often times it can be used to return the borrowed items.
 Mail patrons are required to enclose a check in the amount of postage reimbursement made payable to PGCGS with the returned items.